- Who We Are

 Please join us, the Center for Food Safety, and many others in support of H.R.
 520 / S. 229 and H.R.
 521 / S. 230!

-- Massachusetts – Introduced in January 2013, H.1456 / S.2232, are acts to prevent farm animal cruelty, amends the animal cruelty statute in Massachusetts to prohibit the confinement of farmed animals in a manner that does not allow them to turn around freely, lie down, stand up, and fully extend their limbs.
+Introduced in January 2013, H.1456 / S.2232 would prevent farmed animal cruelty, amending the animal cruelty statute in Massachusetts to prohibit the confinement of farmed animals in a manner that does not allow them to turn around freely, lie down, stand up, and fully extend their limbs.
 If the legislation is enacted, Massachusetts would join Rhode Island and a growing number of states that have stood up against extreme confinement of farmed animals.
 The Senate bill was reported favorably and referred to the Senate Ways and Means on June 30, 2014 with “No further action taken” on January 6, 2015.

 In June, Rhode Island enacted legislation to prohibit gestation crates for pigs, extreme confinement of veal calves, and the routine docking of cows’ tails.

 In August, the Ohio Livestock Care Standards Board announced an effective date of September 29, 2011 for implementation of the finalized welfare standards that phase out veal and gestation crates, prohibit new battery cage facilities for laying hens, phase out tail-docking of dairy cattle, and provide other protections for farmed animals.

 In June, an imminent ballot measure in Ohio was preempted by an agreement that enacted a long list of animal welfare regulations.

 In October, Michigan passed historic legislation to protect farmed animals.
 In May, Maine became the sixth U.S. state to ban extreme confinement of farmed animals.

 In November, California voters passed Prop 2 in a landmark victory for farmed animals.